 Really SEE people so you can give genuine compliments

 Practice by striking up a conversation with everyone you interact with.
-One of the most enigmatic people I ever met would, whenever he walked into a room (or elevator, or store), ask with undeniable magnanimity, “How’s it going?”
+One of the most enigmatic people I know would ask with undeniable magnanimity whenever he walked into a room (or elevator, or store), “How’s it going?”

 Appreciate the little things

 Pay attention to your surroundings and start appreciating the little things.
-The act of appreciation gets you out of your overthinking, overly critical mind to busy yourself with being…just being here.
-When you’re in an appreciative headspace, you are more likely to have something positive on your mind and more aware of others.
+The act of appreciation gets you out of your overthinking and being overly critical, to focus on just being here.
+When you’re in an appreciative headspace, you are more likely to have something positive on your mind and be more aware of others.

 Check-in with yourself every 2 hours

-You’re human, with feelings… and yes, insecurities…own them.
-By acknowledging your insecurities you make them less frightening and easier to work on.
+You’re human, with feelings and insecurities.
+Own them.
+By acknowledging your insecurities, you make them less frightening and easier to work on.

-Practice by checking in with yourself often to see how you’re feeling.
-This will help you more quickly identify when your mood switch and what you need to address.
+Practice by checking in with yourself often, to see how you’re feeling.
+This will help you more quickly identify when your mood switches and what you need to address it.

 Read more than you watch TV